Godley/lanyon/_posts/2017-11-26-newbies-guide-to-logging.md

 1. We can tune the output of ALL code including library code or just our own code

 `LOGGER.info("Result was blah")` vs `LOGGER.debug("Hello, world")`
-1. We don't need to put in 200 print statements, take them out then put them back in again whenever we're stuck with that problem again
+1. We don't need to put in 200 print statements, take them out then put them back in again whenever we're stuck with that problem again.
+We can just lift the logger object's level or drop the level of the output down to debug.

 1. logger objects are singletons (that's why it's `getLogger` not `createLogger`), so you could have a logger which covers your whole program, not just the current file or context.
     - The standard in industry tends to be to use `__name__` because when your log lines are outputted, it will start with the name of the file or context which gives you a better indication of where in the program this took place.